lucideus-repo/UnSAFE_Bank/README.md

 | Yvette Cooper | 841478410516 | IFSC00007 |
 | Orion Glover | 001498029143 | IFSC00003 |

+### Troubleshooting
+Problem 1: Docker containers fail to build on the first attempt.

+Problem 2: Internet connection goes away while the docker containers are building up.

+Problem 3: You end up inserting junk data or deleting essential data from the database.

+> Solution: run the command `docker-compose up -d --build` to build the docker containers fresh.

+Problem 4: Error message `listen tcp 0.0.0.0:80: bind: address already in use`.

+Problem 5: Error message `listen tcp 0.0.0.0:3000: bind: address already in use`.

+> Solution: Check that another service that uses port 80 such as Apache or IIS is down.

+Problem 6: Navigating to http://<SERVER_IP>:<SERVER_PORT> gives a mesage `Service Unavailable`.

+> Solution: Wait for 20 to 30 seconds for the services to completely start up.

+Problem 7: Web application shows the message `Backend server is unrespensive`.

+> Solution 1: Follow the steps mentioned to [check the connectivity status](https://github.com/lucideus-repo/UnSAFE_Bank/blob/master/README.md#test-connectivity-status-web-application) and navigate to http://<SERVER_URL>:<SERVER_PORT>/api.
+Check if you can get the message `Welcome to UnSAFE Bank`.

 ### Encountered a bug or want to suggest something?

 If you come across any functional bug in the application or want to suggest the improvements, [file an issue](https://github.com/lucideus-repo/UnSAFE_Bank/issues) at this repository.
 We will look into it at the earliest. :)